 The Coalition also assesses learning environments in early care and education centers and homes, ensuring teachers are able to provide quality education and meaningful activities for children in positive, educational settings.

 - Inclusion Services – Inclusion Services prepare children with special needs for kindergarten.
 Utilizing specialized curricula, services address the individualized needs of children, equipping them with the reading, math, language and social skills they need to succeed alongside their peers throughout elementary school.

-- Quality Counts, Miami-Dade County's Quality Rating Improvement System – Quality Counts is a voluntary rating system that reviews early learning programs according to clearly defined, high quality standards using a five star method of evaluation and offers supports and incentives to help providers reach their goals while improving the quality of early care and education in our community.
+- Quality Counts is a voluntary improvement system that reviews early learning programs according to clearly defined, high quality standards and offers supports and incentives to help providers reach their goals while improving the quality of early care and education in our community.

 - Refugee Program - The Refugee Services Program provides subsidized child care services to the children of eligible refugees/entrants who reside in Miami-Dade County, Florida participating in an employability service, as well as administrative and direct services necessary to develop and to maintain a safe, cost effective, family friendly system to assist refugee/entrant families to become or remain economically self-sufficient.

 - Teenage Parent Program (TAP) - This program that offers early care and education services to teenage parents enrolled in Miami-Dade County Public Schools.

 - Technical Assistance and Mentoring – The Coalition